humblejs/humblejs.github.io/README.md

 Humble.js is a web framework built on modern technology stack with speed, security and scalability in mind.

-The project was started and maintained by [Amrayn Web Services](https://amrayn.com).
+The project was started in 2018 by [Amrayn Web Services](https://amrayn.com).
+It is currently active and maintained by the same company.

 Looking for documentations?
 [Find them here](/docs)